 - What was the average worker non-attendance vs attendance ratio?

-Worker absence as decreased by 50% after a weekly Q&A training session was implemented.
-Since the training sessions safety incidents also reduced by 50%.
+– Worker absence decreased by 50% after a weekly Q&A training session was implemented.
+Since the training sessions, safety incidents have also been reduced by 50%.

 1989-1993 Ridgefield High School, High School Diploma, Ridgefield, NJ